 The following expenses incurred in connection with the sale of the securities being registered will be borne by the Registrant.
-Other than the SEC registration fee, the amounts stated are estimates.
+Other than the SEC registration fee and the Nasdaq listing fee, the amounts stated are estimates.

 SEC Registration Fee \$ 3,530.17

 Legal Fees and Expenses 5,000.00

-Accounting Fees and Expenses 2,000.00
+Accounting Fees and Expenses

 Miscellaneous 15,000.00

 TOTAL \$25,530.17

 ========

-The Selling Stockholder will bear the expense of their own legal counsel in excess of an aggregate of \$10,000 which the Company has agreed to pay in connection with the Private Placement and this registration, and miscellaneous fees and expenses, if any.
+The Selling Stockholders will bear the expense of their own legal counsel in excess of an aggregate of \$10,000 which the Company has agreed to pay in connection with the Private Placement and this registration, and miscellaneous fees and expenses, if any.